-LO no. On successful completion of the named award, students will be able to: Module Code/s 4.
-Develop strategies for transforming visual work through physically or virtually resituating it FAPR3103 5.
-Use scientific and evidence-based reasoning to critically evaluate theory and arguments around social cognition and emotion and develop perspective on current debates in the field of psychology PSYC3653
+LO On successful completion of the named award, students will be able to: Module no. Code/s 4.
+Develop strategies for transforming visual work through physically or virtually FAPR3103 resituating it

-6. Demonstrate a developed understanding of the artistic, theoretical and related issues work is engaged with FAPR3104 7.
-Demonstrate a developed understanding of arts' relationship to wider social issues and its use in non-art contexts FAPR3105
+5. Use scientific and evidence-based reasoning to critically evaluate theory and arguments around social cognition and emotion and develop perspective on current debates in the field of psychology 6.
+Demonstrate a developed understanding of the artistic, theoretical and FAPR3104 related issues work is engaged with 7.
+Demonstrate a developed understanding of arts' relationship to wider social FAPR3105 issues and its use in non-art contexts